Ephesians 4:5 One Lord, one faith, one baptism

 This clearly shows how passing through water is needed to enter into new life.
 That is what the Old Testament is always doing; pointing to Christ and His coming, and how it is to take place.

-These verses from James show part of the essential need for water baptism.
+These verses below from James show part of the essential need for water baptism.
 The belief, and an act that followed in each case.
 Water baptism has many facets and one is that it is the first step of obedience in the flesh for any believer in the Gospel of Christ.

 James 2:20-26 But wilt thou know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 Seest thou how faith wrought with his works, and by works was faith made perfect?
 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness: and he was called the Friend of God.
 Ye see then how that by works a man is justified, and not by faith only.
 Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
 For as the body without the spirit is dead, so faith without works is dead also.

 This verse below talks about different works, works of self-righteousness.
 This is directed at the Pharisees and others who create their own doctrines and think they are saved by 'being good'.

 Eph 2:8-9 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.